-Fruits and vegetables are probably the last things that come to mind when looking at the frozen, barren landscape surrounding the Svalbard Global Seed Vault, but that’s where their seeds will be deposited for long-term safekeeping this week.
+Fruits and vegetables are probably the last things that come to mind when looking at the frozen, barren landscape surrounding the Svalbard Global Seed Vault, AKA the “Doomsday vault”.
+But that’s where their seeds will be deposited for long-term safekeeping this week.

 The vault was opened in 2008 as a back-up for genebanks around the world to conserve duplicates of their crop diversity.
 In a worst-case scenario, if a genebank collection is destroyed or becomes inaccessible due to wars or extreme weather events, or if its collection is damaged due to a lack of sufficient funding or accident, the duplicate seeds will still be available for the depositor to retrieve from the seed vault and start anew.

 “The Svalbard Global Seed Vault protects the work and heritage of generations of farmers going back more than 10,000 years and contains the crop diversity to adapt our agriculture to the changing climate,” says Stefan Schmitz, Executive Director of Crop Trust, which provides financial support to the vault.
 “We are losing the earth’s biodiversity at an accelerating rate.
 Conserving our crop diversity and making it available for use is a prerequisite for future food security and better food systems.”